DAGWorks-Inc/burr/examples/typed-state/README.md

     yield post, state
 ```

-When we call out to the application we built, we have to do a little magic to get typing to work
+When we call out to the application we built, we have to add a type-hint to get typing to work
-in the IDE, but we still have the same benefits as the non-streaming approach.
+in the IDE (see the line `streaming_container: StreamingResultContainer[...]`), but we still have the same benefits as the non-streaming approach.

 ```python
 app = build_streaming_application(...) # builder left out for now